wbanle/IEEE-J-BHI-Supplementary-material-for-Journal-Paper/README.md

 Due to the supplementary file length restriction of the IEEE Journal of Biomedical and Health Informatics, the supplementary material for this article is provided through this GitHub repository.

-The supplementary file includes additional information that supports the main manuscript, such as supplementary tables, figures, and methodological details.
+The supplementary file includes additional information that supports the main manuscript.

 ## Supplementary File